Marine Physical Fitness Test: PFT Standards & Scoring

 PFT vs. CFT: What's the Difference Between the Two Fitness Tests?

-If the Physical Fitness Test (PFT) measures a Marine’s raw physical engine—strength and endurance, the Combat Fitness Test (CFT) tests how that engine performs under the stress of battle.
-Introduced to reflect the realities of modern warfare, the CFT simulates the exact challenges a Marine might face in a firefight.
-This is the key difference when comparing the Marine Corps PFT vs CFT: one measures general conditioning, while the other measures applied, functional combat readiness.
+If the Physical Fitness Test (PFT) measures a Marine's raw physical engine, strength and endurance, the Combat Fitness Test (CFT) tests how that engine performs under the stress of battle.
+Introduced to reflect the realities of modern warfare, the CFT simulates the exact challenges a Marine faces in a firefight.
+That is the key difference in the Marine Corps PFT vs CFT comparison: one measures general conditioning, the other measures applied, functional combat readiness.

 Instead of pull-ups and a simple run, the Marine Combat Fitness Test events include sprinting with ammo cans, lifting a 30-pound can overhead, and a maneuver-under-fire course that involves crawling and buddy drags.
 Each event is performed in boots and utility trousers, adding a layer of realism and difficulty to this essential measure of marine physical fitness.
 These tasks directly translate to the explosive, anaerobic demands of the battlefield.